Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Conclusion

 The BrightHR permission system is what you get when you take domain complexity seriously at the design level, instead of deferring it.
 Roles being insufficient is not a bug in the design.
 It is just how organisations work.
-The interesting engineering happened when the team stopped treating a permission as on or off, and started treating it as something with a scope, a set of options, a locale context, and a history.
+The interesting engineering happened when the team stopped treating a permission as on or off, and started treating it as something with a scope, a set of options, and a history.

-The patterns here — declarative definitions, a centralised reducer, a clean separation between what a role gives you by default and what can be layered on top — are transferable to any system where simple role-based access starts to crack under the pressure of real user needs.
+The patterns here (declarative definitions, a centralised reducer, a clean separation between what a role gives you by default and what can be layered on top) are transferable to any system where simple role-based access starts to crack under the pressure of real user needs.

 Registered Office: Bright HR Limited, The Peninsula, Victoria Place, Manchester, M4 4FB.
 Registered in England and Wales No: 9283467.
 Tel: 0844 892 3928.
 I Copyright © 2024 BrightHR